 We present \app, a knowledge-aware unit test generation framework that leverages both project-specific knowledge and testing domain knowledge to guide LLMs in generating high-quality, semantically meaningful, and maintainable unit tests.

 Unlike prior LLM-based approaches that rely solely on the focal method as input and often generate brittle or unclear test cases, \app decouples test design from test code generation, and injects knowledge at multiple stages to address key deficiencies of prior work (see Figure~\ref{fig:motivation-a}, \ref{fig:motivation-b} and \ref{fig:motivation-c}).
-In particular, \app is designed around the following core principles: \begin{itemize} \item Project Knowledge Awareness: We statically analyze the entire codebase to extract structured information about classes, methods, usage patterns, dependencies, and documentation.
-This knowledge is later used to resolve object instantiation, locate related APIs, and reduce hallucinations during code generation. \item Testing Knowledge Awareness: We explicitly guide the LLM to design test cases from multiple testing perspectives (e.g., control flow, boundary, exception handling), instead of treating the task as a black-box code-to-code translation. \item Modular Generation Pipeline: We separate test class framework construction, scenario-specific test design, and final test case synthesis into distinct stages, improving modularity, reusability, and interpretability of generated tests. \end{itemize}
+In particular, \app is designed around the following core principles:

+\textbf{Project Knowledge Awareness.} We statically analyze the entire codebase to extract structured information about classes, methods, usage patterns, dependencies, and documentation.
+This knowledge is later used to resolve object instantiation, locate related APIs, and reduce hallucinations during code generation.

+\textbf{Testing Knowledge Awareness.
+We explicitly guide the LLM to design test cases from multiple testing perspectives (e.g., control flow, boundary, exception handling), instead of treating the task as a black-box code-to-code translation.}